What is the Exceptional Family Member Program (EFMP) Screening?

 Need help navigating the process?

-Contact your local military health clinic’s EFMP office to help you with enrollment, disenrollment, updates and overseas EFMP screenings.
-Your local EFMP office is the POC for all of your EFMP out-processing needs.
-The DoD member will not need to contact the gaining EFMP office as all communications with the gaining office will be handled by the local EFMP office, not the DoD member.
-The DoD members will be directed or redirected to their current EFMP POC if they contact the gaining EFMP office.
+Contact your local military health clinic’s EFMP-Medical office to help you with enrollment, disenrollment, updates and overseas EFMP screenings.
+Your local EFMP-Medical office is the POC for all of your EFMP out-processing needs.
+The DoD member will not need to contact the gaining EFMP-Medical office as all communications with the gaining office will be handled by the local EFMP-Medical office, not the DoD member.

 EFMP Screening Process